cybertraining-dsc/fa20-523-302/project/project.md

 The classes of movement considered for this study were limited.
 For more precise movements, or movement combinations, more data and a more complex model would be required.
 For example;
 classifying the type of activity being done while a user is seated, if they are typing or eating.
-Future research could involve a wider review of timeseries classifiers, including transformers and rnns, in order to establish what classification strategy would be best suited for this data.
+Future research could involve a wider review of timeseries classifiers, including transformers and recurrent neural networks, in order to establish what classification strategy would be best suited for this data.
 Privacy is also important to consider; raw sensor data could provide malicious actors with information regarding a users daily habits, their gender, their location, and other sensitive data.

 Existing research highlights some of the issues with the adoption of wearable devices in healthcare.
 Inconsistent reporting, usage, and data quality are the most common concerns [^1][^5].
 Addressing